humblemat810/socket_ml_orchestrator/README.md

 banana 709
 orange 722

-Moring, with a bit trial and error, using 2 in memory local thread worker plus 2 socket worker, the so far best result is 3 times the redis celery result
+Moring, with a bit trial and error, using 2 in proc local thread worker plus 2 socket worker, the result is 3 times the redis celery result (demo_case6_mixed_worker_no_profile.py)

 ##
-orange 1804
-apple 1766
-cherry 1798
-banana 1872
+banana 2048
+cherry 1964
+orange 1978
-kiwi 1833
+kiwi 1987
-grape 1911
+grape 2087
+apple 2005

+When yappi is turned on (demo_case5_mixed_worker_type.py) the results become: grape 1621 cherry 1680 kiwi 1688 apple 1639 banana 1599
+orange 1639

-Interestingly, using only local worker with 7 workers, the result is much worse:
+Interestingly, using only local worker with 7 workers, the result is much worse with yappi profiler on: (demo_case4_local_worker_only.py)

 ##
-kiwi 409
-grape 382
+grape 901
+apple 942
-cherry 410
+cherry 930
+kiwi 920
+banana 922
+orange 905

+however, with yappi profiler on:

+apple 1997
+kiwi 2067
-orange 375
+orange 2014
+grape 2000
+banana 2046
+cherry 2027

+With input using socket receive instead of direct insert into the queue, the speed is a bit slower

+kiwi 1670
-banana 396
+banana 1674
+orange 1630
+grape 1736
+cherry 1651
+apple 1727

+and again, speed increases with profiler off

+cherry 1739
+grape 1741
-apple 380
+apple 1784
+banana 1754
+orange 1732

 For this particular test case, pytaskqml outruns celery.
 To dos